mlafeldt/chef-runner/README.md

 First, make sure you have [Go] installed.

-To install the `chef-runner` command-line tool run this:
+This single line will download, compile, and install the `chef-runner` command-line tool:

     $ go get github.com/mlafeldt/chef-runner